-Cybersecurity measures vary.
+Cyber-security measures vary.
 For retailers and certain payment systems, there are strict access controls such as requiring the customer to confirm payment.
 There are also firewalls and anti-virus software installed into transaction systems.
-The most secure payment methods are those that have the cybersecurity and systems that are backed up by traditional banking institutions.
+The most secure payment solutions are those that have the cyber-security and systems that are backed up by traditional banking institutions.

 Legitimate payment channels